gitbackspacer/btenA/README.md

 - The equivalent hits are: AAO78252.1, 	WP_011108665.1
 - Using the core proteins found in `data/prank-48_alignmt.fas`
 - Filter the hits using the core species table, `data/core-48-fixed-table.txt`
+- The core hits were run using the script from AvP pipeline (https://github.com/GDKO/AvP)
+- AvP first pass has found WP_066308905.1 and WP_224431244.1 as potential HGT donor to the btenA-VPI-5482, WP_011108665.1 ( or  AAO78252.1) fowllowing the

 ```bash
 (/Users/cheemaj/MM/myenv) N108628:aux_scripts cheemaj$ pwd